|

 bonnets and plaid

-there is life now
+there is life nowin the glacial gash

 that once slashed